Zeniel06/CW2025/README.md

 - On startup the game boots into MainMenuPanel
 - Pressing **Start Game** causes GameController to initialise the board and begin a fresh session immediately
 - Pressing **Escape** opens the pause menu with resume and back to main menu options
-- GameOverPanel triggers when the danger line has been breached which freezes the screen so players can choose to restart or head back to the main menu
+- GameOverPanel triggers when the danger line has been breached, displaying a centered overlay with "GAME OVER" text, final score, and restart instructions
+- The game board dims and active bricks are hidden when game over occurs, providing clear visual feedback
+- Players can press **"N"** to restart immediately

 ---